Coca-Cola Beverages Africa: Shareholding after Merger

 Upon conclusion of the merger, shareholding in the stock of Coca-Cola Beverages Africa's as follows:

 Progress

 As at 31 July 2015, the merger transaction was yet to be concluded.
 It had however received regulatory approval from the COMESA Competition commission.

-Following its acquisition of SABMiller, Anheuser-Busch InBev announced that it would sell its 57% acquired state in Coca-Cola Beverages Africa to the Coca-Cola Company.
+Following its acquisition of SABMiller, Anheuser-Busch InBev announced that it would sell its 57% acquired stake in Coca-Cola Beverages Africa to the Coca-Cola Company.
 This would give the Coca-Cola Company 68.3% stake in the merged business.
 The deal was valued at $3.15 billion and the Coca-Cola Company would hold onto the investment until it found a new owner.